A little more than a year after undergoing elective shoulder surgery, I was faced with another surgical decision.

 Can You Share?

-Consider sharing your medial meniscus physical therapy, alternative therapy, or surgical story in comment section below.
+Can you share your medial meniscus physical therapy, alternative therapy, or a surgical story?

 Meaningful Anniversary (hip replacement)